 3. Give plenty of space.

-Even though students are happy to be home and spend time with their family, they don't want to feel you need to be with them every minute of the day.
-Understand that they want be in control of their own free time ― to chill, see friends, stay out late and binge on Netflix.
+Even though students are happy to be home and want to spend time with their family, they don't need you to be with them every minute of the day.
+Understand that they want be in control of their own free time ― to relax, see friends, stay out late, play on their cellphone and binge on Netflix.
 It’s important to give them the wiggle room they need.
 Show your patience and trust by not making huge demands of their time.

 4. Allow conversations to flow naturally.